diogocorreia98/portfolio/README.md

-# Diogo Correia Portfolio
+# My Portfolio

-Personal portfolio website for **Diogo Correia**, a data engineer focused on **Python, SQL, AWS, telemetry pipelines, data quality, and analytics-ready platform design**.
+Personal portfolio website for me, **Diogo Correia**, a data engineer focused on **Python, SQL, AWS, telemetry pipelines, data quality, and analytics-ready platform design**.

 This repository contains the source for a static portfolio site that highlights: